 For everyone who is granted funding in this the call for proposals the following special conditions also apply:

-In addition to the general conditions, the following applies.
+In addition to the general terms and conditions, the following applies.

 • At least one person from the project will participate in a stay in Singapore for two to three weeks during Q1 2025.
 The stay is a central activity and part of the call's aim.
 The date and form of the stay will be set in consultation with the granted project.

-If you do not follow our term you may be liable for a refund.
-This also applies if you have been granted funding incorrectly or with an amount that is too high.
+If you do not follow our term, you may be required to repay the amount.
+This also applies if you have been granted funding incorrectly or for an amount that is too high.

 There you also upload the following attachments: